Skip to main contentSkip to contact

 Compounding Multipliers

-Platform, team size, timeline, and feature selections each apply a multiplier to the base cost.
-Features compound, adding multiplayer, monetisation, and live ops together produces a realistic combined uplift rather than a simple sum.
+Nine dimensions (platform, genre, art style, content volume, team size, audio, backend, starting point, and features) each apply a multiplier to the base cost.
+Features compound multiplicatively, producing a realistic combined uplift rather than a simple sum.

 Frequently Asked Questions